 Stefano changed this whole scene when he made Norman an attractive twenty years old man who has no drinking problem.
 Marion and Norman seem to have a common problem.
 Both of them are feeling suffocated and they are both hiding from something.
 Marie eats like a bird and she sympathizes with Norman.
 The aim of the director was to confuse the audience to believe that a romance between both characters is possible.

 The Mod of the Novel and the Film

 The importance of this scene is that it symbolizes the differences in the mod of the novel and the film.
-The novel depicts Norman as a grotesque character who hates women, it is apparent in his mental subjectivity, he has the same thoughts about Marine’s sister.
-Norman brutally cuts off Marie’s head and butcher her body.
+The novel depicts Norman as a grotesque character who hates women, it is apparent in his mental subjectivity, that he has the same thoughts about Marine’s sister.
+Norman brutally cuts off Marie’s head and butchers her body.

 In Hitchcock’s film, Norman doesn’t seem to hate women, he is just a confused young man.
 The murder and the clean-up of Marie’s body are subtle compared to the novel.

 The last part of both the novel and the film is different.
 In the novel, Lila Crane is a more dominant figure in her relationship with Sam.
 At some point, she understands that no one really cares about her sister.

 Sam is forced to follow Lila into the Bates Motel.
 They are given the key to Marie’s room (number 6).
 When she finds her sister’s bloody earring she asks Sam to enter the Bates’ house.
 When Sam tries to reason with her, she suggests he installs Norman while she goes to the reluctant Sheriff to get help.